Yellow-throated Warbler © Ryan Sanderson / Macaulay Library

 How do I delete a recording?

-Please go to "My Sound Recordings" in the main menu.
+Go to "My Sound Recordings" in the main Sound ID menu.
 On iOS, you can swipe left on the file to delete a particular recording.
 Tapping a recording then opening the edit menu is another way to find a delete button.
-On Android, long-press a recording from the My Sound Recordings menu to delete it.
-Also on Android, you can access your recordings from the file system under Music > Merlin.
+On Android, long-press a recording from the My Sound Recordings menu to delete it, or open the recording and tap the delete icon.
+On Android, you can also access your recordings from the file system under Music > Merlin.
 This Merlin folder will contain all sound recordings made with Merlin on your device.

 How long of a recording can I make or import?